digital-craftsman-de/ids/README.md

 ### Symfony serializer

-If you're injecting the `SymfonySerializer` directly, there is nothing to do.
+If you're injecting the `SerializerInterface` directly, there is nothing to do.
 The normalizer for the id is automatically registered.

 ```php
 public function __construct(